 If your Subaru brake light is on while driving, stop immediately and check the brake fluid level.
 If the brake fluid level is below the MIN mark, add brake fluid to bring the level between the Min and Max marks.
 Do not drive a vehicle with the brake light on.

-If your Subaru brake light stays on while driving, you should check the brake fluid level first.
+If your Subaru brake light stays on while driving, check the brake fluid level first.
 In this guide, you will learn how to check the brake fluid on a Subaru and add brake fluid if the level is low.